philipaidanbooth/philipaidanbooth/README.md

 # Philip's GitHub Profile 👋

 Hey there!
-I’m Philip Booth — a student at Colby College, passionate about AI, classical literature, and building useful things with code.
+I’m Philip Booth — a student at Colby College from NYC, passionate about AI, classical literature, and building useful things with code.
 I an avid soccer player and a bit of a thespian as well!

-🎓 I’m double majoring in Data Science and Classics at Colby College ⚙️ Currently building AI tools for education and marketing (like ShakespeareGPT and content agents at Props) 🏛️ Passionate about Latin, language learning, and the way data shapes how we understand the world 📬 Reach me at: philipaidanbooth@gmail.com
+🎓 I’m double majoring in Data Science and Classics at Colby College ⚙️ Currently building AI tools for education and marketing (like ShakespeareGPT and content agents at Props) 🏛️ Passionate about Latin, language learning, and the way data shapes how we understand the world 📬 Reach me at: paboot26@colby.edu
 🧠 Most excited about: NLP, RAG pipelines, AI agents, and applications of machine learning to humanities research

 ---